 As documented in the funding valuation report, return on market value was calculated using a modified dollar-weighted approach based on pension plan assets net of accounting liabilities.
-Actual investment return on net pension plan assets (based on final asset amount as of December 31, 2020 was \$3,144,418,000 during 2021 after including both the administrative expenses and discount for prepaid contributions while excluding the gains credited to County Investment Account and O.C.
+Actual investment return on net pension plan assets was \$(2,106,139,000) during 2022 after including both the administrative expenses and discount for prepaid contributions while excluding the losses credited to County Investment Account and O.C.
 Sanitation District UAAL Deferred Account.
-Without these adjustments, the actual investment return was \$3,192,461,000.
+Without these adjustments, the actual investment return was \$(2,058,590,000)